graphql/composite-schemas-wg/rfcs/SubschemaComposability.md

 # Enums

+1. Overlapping enum types where the disparate types define identical sets of values can always be merged, as they are identical in all subschemas.
-Subschemas with overlapping enum types where the disparate types define different value sets are only sometimes composable.
+2. Subschemas with overlapping enum types where the disparate types define different value sets are only sometimes composable.
    - When using `Single-service composite schema execution`, the enum types can be merged as a union of values from all subschemas.
    - When using `Subschemas as remote GraphQL services`
      - If the enum types are used only in output types, the enum types can be merged as a union of values from all subschemas.
      - If the enum types are used in input types, the enum types can be merged if and only if there is a way to translate, for any given subschema, every enum value that is defined only in the composite schema to an enum value defined for that subschema.

 WIP! will be edited.